 Upton Hastings Hall

 Upton Hastings houses approximately 300 first year students in doubles.
-The spacious laundry room is located on 2nd Upton, between the men's main section and the women's wing.
+The spacious laundry room is located on 2nd Upton, between the main section and the wing.
 Hastings Informal Lounge on the first floor is the prime gathering spot for hall-wide events; a large television, couches, cafe tables and a common kitchen encourage hanging out.
-Two classroom spaces, 280 Hastings and 387 Upton, are utilized by the living learning communities.
-The basement and first floor of Upton are home to Campus Card Services, Mail Services and student mailboxes, ResNet, University Health and Counseling Services, Student Life, Office of Residential Life, and The Well - Wellness Resource Center.
+280 Hastings is the Honors Living Learning Community classroom space.
+The basement and first floor of Upton are home to Campus Card Services, Mail Services and student mailboxes, ResNet, University Health and Counseling Services, Dean of Students, Conduct, and the office of Residential Life.

 Upton Hall dates from 1960 and was originally a dormitory for women.
 It was named for Ethelyn F. Upton who taught mathematics beginning in 1932 and was the Director of Student Teaching from 1945 to her retirement in 1962.
 Hastings Hall, the adjacent unit, opened in 1968 and was named for Mary Hastings who preceded Miss Upton as Director of Student Teaching.
 This hall was built at a cost of $947,000 (quite a contrast to the cost of Corthell ($23,170.39), ninety years earlier!)
 The placing of the time capsule and the laying of the cornerstone by President Kenneth T. H. Brooks and Dean of Women Edna F. Dickey took place at ceremonies held on May 10, 1967.
 The Upton-Hastings complex houses 300 students.
 Dr. Brooks’ span as President, from 1960 to 1970, saw two large changes of name and function.
 In 1965, Gorham became a State College, thereby greatly broadening its academic purpose.
 In 1968, it became a unit of the newly created University of Maine system.